calebjacob/express-vue/README.md

 ## Production Build

-Create a production ready build:
+Create a production ready build and start the service:

 ```
 npm run build
 ```

-This will generate an `app/backend/dist` and `app/frontend/dist` folder ready to be executed by Node and served by Express.
+This will generate an `app/backend/dist` and `app/frontend/dist` folder and start up the Node process configured via `.env` variables.